Events and Programs

 Thank a Farmer Week is an appropriate time to ‘thank a farmer’!
 As a career, they have chosen to spend their livelihood providing food and fiber for our nation and abroad.

-For 2013, March 3-9 was designated as ASAP WEEK to remind farmers the importance of safety in their farming operation.
+For 2018, March 4-10 is designated as ASAP WEEK to remind farmers the importance of safety in their farming operation.
 Learn more.

 To find more information on prevention & safety check out: